nicolasboulet/fullstack-course3-module1-zips/README.md

+# Beware this is a fork of Rails 3 courses
-# Integrating Mongo Ruby API with Rails
+## Integrating Mongo Ruby API with Rails

 This project provides an example of integrating the MongoDB with Rails using the MongoDB Ruby Driver.
 To implement this, we will create a model class that